wpwupingwp/OGU/README.md

 * -email address

-    BarcodeFinder uses Biopython to handle the communication between the user and the NCBI Genbank database.
+    BarcodeFinder uses Biopython to handle the communication between the user and the NCBI GenBank database.
 The database requires that the to provide an email address in case of abnormal situations that require NCBI to contact the user.
 The default address was designed to be empty.